TortugaAtlas/4chan-Image-Thread-Downloader/README.md

 toss the gui into pyinstall for an exe

-or if youre lazy the complete button :   https://files.catbox.moe/wucf16.zip
+or if youre lazy, the complete button :   https://files.catbox.moe/wucf16.zip

 Check the dist/sexy4chanscript